GMOD/vcf-js/README.md

 #CHROM	POS	ID	REF	ALT	QUAL	FILTER	INFO
 ```

-Can access the metadata like this:
+you can access the metadata like this:

 ```javascript
 > console.log(this.getMetadata())